HelpSeeker/CoubDownloader/README.md

 - [x] Keep track of already downloaded coubs
 - [x] Export parsed coub links (from channels or tags) to a file for later usage
 - [x] Different verbosity levels
-- [ ] Choose download order for channels and tags (newest, likes, views, popularity)
+- [x] Choose download order for channels and tags
 - [ ] Download stories*

 *Story support will be more difficult to implement, as Coub's API doesn't provide any related endpoint.
 It will require conventional scraping, after JS execution with a headless browser.